 To justify this stance, Moscow has often argued that climate change would bring economic benefits to Russia’s wintery landscape, increasing crop growing season, lengthening the months during which construction can continue, and melting ice along the Northern Sea Route, making Arctic navigation year round.

-But as the Rosgidromet report suggests, all of the other catastrophes the country might be force to weather along the way may make those perceived gains seem dubious.
+But as the Rosgidromet report suggests, all of the other catastrophes the country might be forced to handle along the way could make those perceived gains seem dubious.